dakotamm/research_blog/_posts/2023-01-31-more-cast-areas.md

 2. DFO data - should I continue to clean/work on this?

 ### Looking Ahead:
 1. Figure out nearest-neighbor with obstacle avoidance, if possible, for assigning LO areas to casts.
+(This is not necessary per discussions in meetin 1/31/2023.
+Proceed with the KDTree algorithm.)
 2. Next: hypsography!

 ### Goals For This Week:
-1.
+1. Create estimation scheme for hypoxic volume in a cast area.